tj-mc/tilde/docs/DEVELOPMENT.md

 # Development
 ## Project Overview

-This is a Rust project implementing the Tails scripting language - a simple, readable language.
+This is a Rust project implementing the Tilde scripting language - a simple, readable language.
 The interpreter provides a full REPL experience with multiline support and file execution.

 ## Design Philosophy